MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-153-Standards-Related-Reinsurance-Risk-Corridors-Risk-Adjustment-Under-Affordable-Care-Act/subpart-G-Health-Insurance-Issuer-Standards-Related-Risk-Adjustment-Program/section-153.630.md

 (6) An issuer must provide the initial validation auditor and the second validation auditor with all relevant source enrollment documentation, all claims and encounter data, and medical record documentation from providers of services to each enrollee in the applicable sample without unreasonable delay and in a manner that reasonably assures confidentiality and security in transmission.
 Notwithstanding any other provision of this section, a qualified provider that is licensed to diagnose mental illness by the State and that is prohibited from furnishing a complete medical record by applicable State privacy laws concerning any enrollee's treatment for one or more mental or behavioral health conditions may furnish a signed mental or behavioral health assessment that, to the extent permissible under applicable Federal and State privacy laws, should contain: The enrollee's name; sex; date of birth; current status of all mental or behavioral health diagnoses; and dates of service.
 The mental or behavioral health assessment should be signed by the provider and submitted with an attestation that the provider is prohibited from furnishing a complete medical record by applicable State privacy laws.

-(7) The risk score of each enrollee in the sample must be validated by -
+(7) The risk score of each enrollee in the sample must be validated by—

 (i) Validating the enrollee's enrollment data and demographic data in a manner to be determined by HHS.